Don’t Sip That Drink In The Sun

 Yep, drinking alcohol can have a significant effect on your skin, especially when it’s already vulnerable from the sun.
 The American Association for Cancer Research studied over 210,252 participants, who were followed over an 18.3-year period.
 The subjects answered questions on how often they drink, how often they drink outside and how many drinks they typically have in a day.

-The results suggested that overall, drinking in the sun increases a person’s > chance of developing melanoma by 73 percent compared to people who don’t drink > in the sun.
-Here’s why: the ethanol in alcohol metabolizes into acetaldehyde, > which can cause carcinogenesis.
-White wine was the biggest culprit, for reasons > unknown to the researchers.
-Excessive drinking was also a major factor. > > Sign up for our newsletter.
+The results suggested that overall, drinking in the sun increases a person’s chance of developing melanoma by 73 percent compared to people who don’t drink in the sun.
+Here’s why: the ethanol in alcohol metabolizes into acetaldehyde, which can cause carcinogenesis.
+In simpler terms, this means that your rooftop rum and Coke can make your skin more sensitive to the sun.
+White wine was the biggest culprit, for reasons unknown to the researchers.

+Sign up for our newsletter.

 Say hello to the best part of your day.